 a.
 Accelerated depreciation

-With this method we can benefit from a tax incentive with which our assets can be depreciated more quickly than the expected in the Official Tables.
+With this method, we can benefit from a tax incentive with which our assets can be depreciated more quickly than expected in the Official Tables.
 This amortization mode can only be used when we have the small size company condition (net limit on the previous business has to be less than 10 million euros).

-In addition to fulfilling the condition of a small sized company, it must also meet that the investment will be made in new tangible fixed assets or real estate investments.
+In addition to fulfilling the condition of a small-sized company, it must also meet that the investment will be made in new tangible fixed assets or real estate investments.
 These can be amortized by multiplying by 2 the maximum straight-line depreciation coefficient provided for in amortization tables.

 b.
 Accelerated depreciation for investments in job creation

-The free depreciation is another tax incentive that involves the subject’s ability to determine the rate of tax depreciation of its assets without having to follow one of those current methods of amortization.
+Free depreciation is another tax incentive that involves the subject’s ability to determine the rate of tax depreciation of its assets without having to follow one of those current methods of amortization.
 The requirements to benefit from the free depreciation are:

-- The society must be a small sized one during the tax period in which the investment is made.
+- The society must be a small-sized one during the tax period in which the investment is made.

 - The elements of investment must be made available to the company within the tax period in which the society has the small size consideration.
 The accelerated depreciation is equally applicable to items charged to third parties, for example when executing a work, as well as those constructed by the company itself only if during the period in which the investment will be completed the company will still being a reduced investment one.

-- The investment must be accompanied by an increase in average headcount of the company in the 24 months following the tax period in which goods come into operation.
+- The investment must be accompanied by an increase in the average headcount of the company in the 24 months following the tax period in which goods come into operation.